PublicDataWorks/verdad/prompts/Stage_4_review_prompt.md

     **Clarification Regarding Fields:**

-    - The **`transcription` field** in the Analysis JSON contains the **full transcription of the entire audio file**, identical to the one provided in the Transcription input.
     - The **`context` field** provides specific segments of the transcription related to the disinformation content:
         - **`before`**: Text immediately before the disinformation snippet.
         - **`main`**: The disinformation snippet itself.